apache/fury-site/docs/object-serialization/xlang.md

 ## Zero-Copy Serialization

-Some runtimes can move large binary or numeric buffers out of the main serialized byte stream.
+Some Fory implementations can move large binary or numeric buffers out of the main serialized byte stream.
 This avoids copying those buffers into one contiguous payload.

 The transport flow is: